Fluid’s signature R.O.S.S.® method encourages mindful movement and injury prevention.

 - Where can I R.O.S.S.?
 Your home, your office, at the park, at the airport…wherever is convenient for you!

 Want to learn more about Anne’s R.O.S.S. program, or how to work pain free and injury free?
 Contact Anne today for your complimentary consultation.
-Head over to Dance With Joy’s website to register for our brand spanking new (as of April 2020) weekly R.O.S.S. classes.
-Tuesday 5:30 pm, and Thursday 9:30 am.
+Or drop in to one of our weekly R.O.S.S. classes, Thursday at 9:30 am.

 Are you wondering, is this R.O.S.S. thing a thing?
 Where did it come from?
 YES!
 We made it into a thing, me and my ladies!
 The R.O.S.S. method allows you to be mindful about your movements, and also helps you prevent injuries.
 If you’ve seen me for a class or 1:1 training session you have no doubt heard me talk about my R.O.S.S. concept.
 During a yoga class a few years ago, I was explaining the best way to avoid injury and one of my ladies came up with the acronym – R.O.
 S. S. (Thanks Maureen!)